Middle Earth Origin and Philosophy

 Earth Llamas derives its name from the fairy tale trilogy "Lord of the Rings"

 written in the 1930s by J.R.R.
 Tolkien.
 We started in 1981 and were fortunate to

-acquire a male weanling who matured into a 46" stud with heavy medium wool.
+acquire a male weanling who matured into a large stud with medium wool.
 He

 Over the years we have remained with North American bloodlines and have

 gradually increased quality along with wither height for both studs and females.
 As Ferdinand Porsche once said "There is no substitute for horsepower."
 There is no substitute on the trail for a well built tall llama.
 The evolution to the current herd occurred over the decades since 1981 with increasing consistency and quality.